AthTriantafyllou/AthTriantafyllou.github.io/_pages/about.md

 Right now, I’m diving deeper into Artificial Intelligence, trying to understand how AI can change the way we build and use digital tools.
 I’ve started creating small AI-based projects on my own and sharing them on GitHub — mostly to learn, but also because I really enjoy experimenting.

-A few years ago, I co-founded [GoMeta](https://gometa.gr){:target="_blank"}, a tech firm where we’ve built websites for several clients, and now we are diving into AI tools.
-That’s where I really got into JavaScript, HTML, CSS, Wordpress and design tools like Elementor, Photoshop, and Canva.
-Now we are focus on developing AI tools for everyday use.
+A few years ago, I co-founded [GoMeta](https://gometa.gr){:target="_blank"}, a tech firm where we’ve built websites for several clients, and now we are diving into <b>creating AI tools</b>.
+That's where I really got into Javascript, Python, CSS, HTML and other design tools.
+My passion for exploring new tech is just starting out.

+<b>On a second note...</b>

 I also worked with [Useappility IKE](https://useappility.com){:target="_blank"} on a research project called [ADAPT](https://useappility.com/en/adapt_app/){:target="_blank"}, and later helped promote their app [AppIT](https://appit.info){:target="_blank"}.
 Those experiences gave me a better understanding of how tech connects with business and users — not just code, but the full process.